top of page

 NANOBUBBLES

-Our research team is conducting scientific studies to explore the positive effects of nanobubbles in wastewater treatment, agriculture and aquaponics
+Our research team is exploring the positive effects of nanobubbles in wastewater treatment, agriculture and aquaponics

 bottom of page